-Before we knew we needed low-carbon living, the Fellowship for Intentional Community was pioneering what it could look like, in the form of residential intentional communities.
+Before we knew we needed low-carbon living, the Foundation for Intentional Community was pioneering what it could look like, in the form of residential intentional communities.
 Until recently, the main driver for most communities forming wasn’t climate change, it was wanting a higher quality, more socially connected and secure life.
 It turns out, however, that what we’ve learned about community has a critical and timely application: responding to the climate crisis.

 The world needs what we have to offer, and we are very pleased to have launched our four-part climate disruption response campaign, which includes my new book.
 We need your help to make that campaign successful!